-You can update your enrollment records at any time by logging on to the PEIA website at www.wvpeia.com and clicking on the green Manage My Benefits button.
-If you do not have internet access, you may update your records using a Change in Status form or a Change of Address form (depending on what information you need to update).
-The forms are available from your benefit coordinator or by calling PEIA.
+You can update your enrollment records at any time by logging on to the PEIA website at www.wvpeia.com and clicking on the green "Manage My Benefits" button.
+If you do not have internet access, you may update your records using a Change-in-Status form or a Change of Address form (depending on what information you need to update).
+The forms are available by calling PEIA.
 Completed forms should be returned to PEIA.